Xilinx/meta-xilinx/README.building.md

 > $ bitbake-layers add-layer ./<path-to-layer>/meta-xilinx-multimedia
 > $ bitbake-layers add-layer ./<path-to-layer>/meta-xilinx-virtualization
 > $ bitbake-layers add-layer ./<path-to-layer>/meta-xilinx-gpu-malig78ae
 > ```
-> 4. If user wants to build machine files supported by meta-xilinx-vendor or
-> met-xilinx-contrib layer then include these layer running following commands.
-> ```
-> $ bitbake-layers add-layer ./<path-to-layer>/meta-xilinx-vendor
-> $ bitbake-layers add-layer ./<path-to-layer>/meta-xilinx-contrib
-> ```

 5. Create a new layer to for SDT or XSCT machine files geneated using gen-machineconf